tudorilisoi/mapbox-routes/MAPBOX.md

 This is a PoC for the Mapbox route optimization API

-Given a number of geo locations, it applies a travelling salesman algorithm to determine the shortest path which satisfies the goal of visiting all of them.
+Given a number of geo locations, the API returns a duration-optimized route between those.

 It also demonstrates basic Mapbox styling (as a side note, everything from streets to landmarks, markers, layers can be customized)